sourcerer-mike/wp-comfort/CONTRIBUTE.md

 This harms no one.

-- >80% Code Coverage
+- PHPUnit Code Coverage should be over 80% in Lines.
-- PHPUnit: No errors
+- PHPUnit should have no errors
+- PHPSemVer should not show any minor change.